gparmer/ANRsim/01_legacy_evt_econs/article.md

 ## Event Economies

-Lets look at three prototypical runner economies:
+Lets look at three prototypical runner economies.
+The **bold** labels designate the lines within the graphs.

 - **evt** which is based on Sure Gamble, Dirty Laundry, and Lucky Find.
 - **draw** includes a draw package based on Quality Time and Diesel.